opensearch-project/documentation-website/_install-and-configure/plugins.md

 - `dependencies={ opensearch: "^2.3.0" }`
   Plugin is compatible with all versions starting from 2.3.0 upto next major version, i.e. 3.0.0 (exclusive).

-Only one of `opensearch.version` or `dependencies` properties is allowed to be specified.
+You can only specify one of `opensearch.version` or `dependencies` properties.
 {: .note}

 ### Bundled plugins